ameerahaider/AWS-Cloud-Tasks/Task7/README.md

-## Deploying the Application using AWS CodePipeline manually
+## Deploying an Application on ECS EC2 using AWS CodePipeline manually

 ### Introduction